Chen Min'er

-Chen Min'er (陈敏尔 (Chén Mǐn'ěr); born 29 September 1960) is a Chinese politician and a member of the Politburo of the Chinese Communist Party who is serving as the Communist Party Secretary of Tianjin.
-From 2017 to 2022, he served as the Communist Party Secretary of Chongqing and a member of the 19th Politburo of the Chinese Communist Party.
+Chen Min'er (陈敏尔 (Chén Mǐn'ěr); born 29 September 1960) is a Chinese politician and a member of the Politburo of the Chinese Communist Party who is serving as the Party Secretary of Tianjin.

 Chen spent most of his career in his native Zhejiang province, serving as head of the provincial department of media, and Vice Governor of Zhejiang.
-In 2013, he was transferred to Guizhou as governor, and in 2015 promoted to provincial Communist Party Secretary.
+In 2013, he was transferred to Guizhou as governor, and in 2015 promoted to provincial Party Secretary.
 Chen was catapulted to prominence in 2017 in the aftermath of the ouster of Chongqing party secretary Sun Zhengcai, a move that made him well-positioned for further elevation.
+He also became a Politburo member in October 2017.
+Chen was appointed as the Party Secretary of Tianjin in December 2022.

+Early life and education

+Chen was born on 29 September 1960 in Zhuji, Zhejiang.
+From 1978 to 1981 Chen Min'er studied Chinese at Shaoxing Normal College (later merged into Shaoxing University) in Zhejiang.
+From 1981 to 1982, he worked as a propaganda clerk in Shaoxing Normal College.
+He attended a course for instructors of political theory in Zhejiang Provincial Party School from 1982 to 1983.